Good News Club®

 Who teaches a Good News Club?

 Good News Clubs are led by a competent team of Christians of various ages who volunteer their time and energy to hold the club because they love children and desire that they come to know Jesus Christ as their personal Savior and grow in Him.
-Volunteers are trained by Child Evangelism Fellowship to have a club that is exciting and informative so that children will want to keep coming.
+We’re recruiting Bible-centered churches to begin a new ministry outreach by raising up a team of five to eight volunteers to adopt their local community school and begin a club.
+Volunteers are trained by Child Evangelism Fellowship to lead a Good News Club that is exciting and informative so that children will want to keep coming.
 All team members sign the CEF Statement of Faith and agree to abide by the policies of the organization.
 Adults working with the program are screened according to our Child Protection Policy.